Sparse Bayesian Learning Approach for Discrete Signal Reconstruction: Data Model and Existing solutions

 \subsection{Shortcomings for SOAV Optimization}

-The main shortcomings of the SOAV optimization are \begin{itemize} \item Although the real-valued SOAV optimization methods can be used for the complex-valued discrete signal reconstruction by transforming the complex-valued model (\ref{eq-csm}) into the equivalent real-valued model (\ref{eq-rel}), but it cannot handle dependent real and imaginary parts\cite{hayakawa2018discreteness}.
+The main shortcomings of the SOAV optimization are: \begin{itemize} \item Although the real-valued SOAV optimization methods can be used for the complex-valued discrete signal reconstruction by transforming the complex-valued model (\ref{eq-csm}) into the equivalent real-valued model (\ref{eq-rel}), but it cannot handle dependent real and imaginary parts \cite{hayakawa2018discreteness}.
 What is worst, the size of the finite alphabet may become twice in the worst case (i.e., $\Re(\mathcal{F}) \cup \Im(\mathcal{F})$), which may cause a substantial performance degradation due to the possible nearby elements in the finite alphabet.

-\item The standard $l_1$-norm minimization formulation (\ref{SOAV1}) used for the SOAV optimization will bring a performance loss, because (i) $l_1$-norm is only an approximation of $l_0$-norm; and (ii) the regularization term $\lambda$ is regarded as a genuine nuisance parameter, and we usually select its suboptimal value only.
+\item The standard $l_1$-norm minimization formulation (\ref{SOAV1}) used for the SOAV optimization will bring a performance loss, because (i) $l_1$-norm is a simple approximation of $l_0$-norm, which has a worse approximation performance than SBL \cite{wipf2004sparse}; and (ii) the regularization term $\lambda$ is regarded as a genuine nuisance parameter, and we usually select its suboptimal value only.

 \item The SOAV optimization exploits the sparsity from the fact that the vector $(\x-f_{l}\cdot\bm{1}_N)$ has approximately $\rho_{l}N$ zero elements.
 However, for the finite alphabet $\mathcal{F}$ with a large size, the value of $\rho_{l}$ could be quite small, and thus the sparsity of the vector $(\x-f_{l}\cdot\bm{1}_N)$ is hard to be guaranteed in this case.